Monaghan GAA: Camogie

 Felix Donnelly from Latton established the first camogie county board in Monaghan in 1933.
 Anne Sherry from Ballybay was a high scoring forward on the UCD Ashbourne Cup winning team in 1961.

 Monaghan won the Máire Ní Chinnéide Cup in 2010 and 2011 having unsuccessfully contested the finals of 2006 and 2007.
 Mary Lynch served as president of the Camogie Association).
 Bernie Byrne refereed the All Ireland senior finals of 1966.

-Under Camogie's National Development Plan 2010–2015, "Our Game, Our Passion", Donegal, Kerry, Mayo and Monaghan were to get a total of 14 new clubs by 2015.
+In 2026, Monaghan returned to competitive inter-county camogie after a break of 15 years and won the Nancy MurrayCup.